alvinlyt94/CZ1007-DATA-STRUCTURES/README.md

 * remove all the odd items from the ``Queue``
 * print the items in a ``Binary Search Tree (BST)`` in post-order manner by using iterative method with two stacks

+Refer to `CZ1007 Coursework Assignment.pdf` for more details.

 Programming Language Used: ``C``

 ## Knowledge Accquired includes: